-But that’s just the beginning, after getting phone restrictions in place check out Bark.
-Bark monitors your child’s email, social media, and text messages for cyberbullying, sexting, grooming, and even signs of depression or suicidal ideation.
-Then we alert you if there is a potential issue.
-No more combing through every message ever!
-Saving time and providing a safety net for your kids. #WinWin
+But that’s just the beginning, after getting phone restrictions in place check out how Bark keeps kids safe online.
+Bark monitors your child’s email, social media, texts (including deleted ones!), web browsing, and saved photo/video for cyberbullying, sexual content, grooming, suicidal ideation, and more.
+Then, we alert you if there is a potential issue along with a snippet of the conversation or thing that was worrisome.
+No more combing through the thousands of daily activities on your child's device, saving time (and sanity!) while providing a safety net for your kids! #WinWin

 Setting up parental controls on your kid’s iPhone or iPad is like setting up a security detail for the President.
 Different areas are put under different types of restrictions – some are on lock down and some are set up for restricted access to trusted advisors only.
 You decide which ones are best for your kid.